 That post offended some people.
 Some deeply.
 They felt that I was calling them racists as well.
 Or they felt that I was wrong in associating Trump with racism and were disappointed in me for being divisive with my own statement (and was a hypocrite for doing so).

 Offending anyone is never my intention.
-Offense leads to nothing but digging deeper trenches that divide our positions.
+Offense leads to nothing but digging deeper trenches to divide our positions.
 At the same time, we cannot be so moderate that our positions have no relevance.
 And sometimes offense is an inevitable result.
-Allow me to clarify this- I am not calling anyone I know a racist.
+Allow me to clarify – I am not calling anyone I know a racist.
 We wouldn’t be friends if you were.
 What I am talking about is systemic racism that we participate in.

-Systemic means that there are advantages and disadvantages in our lives that are predicated on the color of our skin; things that may be invisible to our consciousness, but influence how we navigate our lives.
+Systemic means there are advantages and disadvantages in our lives that are predicated on the color of our skin; things that may be invisible to our consciousness, but influence how we navigate our lives.
 Things that are unjust because they were pre-determined according to our birth.

 An African-American friend of mine once asked in a forum (I am paraphrasing from memory): “Does a couple get tense when you pass them in an alley?
 They do when I pass them.”
 He further clarified: “If a white couple and a black couple, equally qualified, apply for the same apartment, who usually gets it?
 Want to see the studies?
 I drive a Mercedes.
 Do you know how many times I’ve been stopped for doing nothing?
 These things may seem fairly benign, but believe me, it accumulates, it builds, it creates a different view of justice.”